varnish/Varnish-Book/varnish_book.rst

 -a <[hostname]:port>      listen address
 -f <filename>             VCL file
 -p <parameter=value>      set tunable parameters
+..
+TODO for the author: Consider to remove -S
 -S <secretfile>           secret for authorizing access to the management port -T <hostname:port>        management interface
 -s <storagetype,options>  where and how to store objects